Mon 02 June 2025 in security by Regalis

 We use something as simple as Nginx.

-We also use custom log format (mentioned as cachelog
+We also use custom log format (mentioned as cachelog) in which we use $upstream_cache_status variable.

 ngx_http_proxy_module.